 a.
 Discrimination: Discrimination is the act of treating a person, or group of people, differently based on federal and state protected class status.
-Protected class status includes age, race, color, creed, gender, sexual orientation, gender identity or expression, religion, national origin, honorably
+Protected class status includes age, race, color, creed, gender, sexual orientation, gender identity or expression, religion, national origin, honorably discharged veteran or military status, marital status, disability, sex, or any other characteristic that is protected by law.
+Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex, and national origin.

-- discharged veteran or military status, marital status, disability, sex, or any other characteristic that is protected by law.
-Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex, and national origin. - b.
+- b.
 Sexual harassment: Sexual harassment is defined as unwelcome language or conduct of a sexual nature, or language or conduct that is because of sex or gender, when: - Such language or conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment (this can happen even if the complaining party is not the intended target of the sexual harassment); - ii.
 Such conduct is made either explicitly or implicitly a term or condition of employment; or, - iii.
 Submission to or rejection of such conduct is used as the basis for employment decisions. - c.
 Other forms of harassment: Harassment is a form of discrimination.
 It consists of unwelcomed verbal, non-verbal, or physical conduct that denigrates, shows hostility or aversion toward an individual because of their protected class status, such as race, color, creed religion, gender, sexual orientation, gender identity or expression, national origin, marital status, age, honorably discharged veteran or military status, disabled veteran status, genetic information, or the presence of any physical, mental or sensory disability (including use of a trained dog guide or service animal), or that of their relatives, friends, or associations.
 While not prohibited by law, DSHS also prohibits these same forms of harassment toward an individual because of their status as a victim of domestic violence, sexual assault, or stalking. - d.
 Inappropriate behaviors: Inappropriate behavior means behaviors that create a disrespectful, intimidating, or offensive environment or that interfere with an employee's work performance.
 It is the policy of DSHS that all employees have the right to conduct their work activities in an environment that is free from any form of inappropriate behavior.
 Inappropriate behavior does not include behaviors based on a person's protected group status that are covered in section A.2 of this policy. - e.
-Retaliation: Retaliation occurs when an employer takes an adverse employment action, such as termination, loss of promotion, demotion, etc. for filing a complaint about any prohibited behavior including allegations of discrimination or harassment, for cooperating or participating in an investigation of such a complaint. - 3.
+Retaliation: Retaliation occurs when an employee suffers an adverse employment action, such as termination, loss of promotion, demotion, etc. Retaliation against any person for filing a complaint about any prohibited behavior including allegations of discrimination or harassment, for cooperating or participating in an investigation of such a complaint, including serving as an investigator, or for opposing discriminatory employment practices will not be tolerated.
+Retaliation could include, but is not limited to, harassment or adverse employment actions. - 3.
 Actions that violate this policy are not limited to the physical workplace.
 Violations can occur during travel, at events sponsored by DSHS, or via phone, email, text, social media, or any form of electronic communication to include virtual meetings such as zoom or teams.
 Such behavior can also occur outside of scheduled work time.
-Persons covered by this policy who engage in discrimination, harassment, and other inappropriate behavior outside of the workplace or outside of work hours may be subject to action to include disciplinary action as outlined in section F of this policy.
+Persons covered by this policy who engage in discrimination, harassment, and other inappropriate behavior outside of the workplace or outside of work hours will be subject to action to include disciplinary action as outlined in section F of this policy.